 Rigaudon (Allegretto, Leicht un zierlich)

-Sarabande (Adagio, man non troppo)
+Sarabande (Adagio, ma non troppo)

 Menuet (Grazioso, leicht fließend)